Hinduism in Bangladesh: Demographics

-According to the 2001 Bangladesh census, there were around 11.82 million Hindus in Bangladesh constituting 9.6% of the population, which at the time was 123.15 million.
-The Bangladesh 2011 census states, that approximately 12.73 million people responded that they were Hindus, constituting 8.54% of the total 149.77 million.
-While 2022 Census of Bangladesh, put the number of Hindus in Bangladesh at 13.1 million out of total 165.1 million population, thus constituting 7.95% of the population.
-According to a report published by a local daily newspaper of Bangladesh, the Hindu population in the country has reduced by nearly one million between 2001 and 2011 period.
-The reduction mainly happened in nine districts – Bhola, Barisal, Jhalokati, Pirojpur, Bagerhat, Narail, Gopalganj, Rajbari and Manikganj.
-The United States Commission on International Religious Freedom have said that Hindus constitute merely 7% of the population in Bangladesh as per as the latest 2016 figures.
-Hindus in Bangladesh in the late 2000s were almost evenly distributed in all regions, with large concentrations in Gopalganj, Dinajpur, Sylhet, Sunamganj, Mymensingh, Khulna, Jessore, Chittagong and parts of Chittagong Hill Tracts.
-In the capital city of Dhaka, Hindus are the second-largest religious community after the Muslims and the largest concentration of Hindus can be found in and around Shankhari Bazaar of the old city.
+According to the 2001 Bangladesh census, there were around 11.82 million Hindus in Bangladesh, constituting 9.6% of the population, which at the time was 123.15 million.
+The Bangladesh 2011 census states that approximately 12.73 million people responded that they were Hindus, constituting 8.54% of the total 149.77 million.
+While the 2022 Census of Bangladesh put the number of Hindus in Bangladesh at 13.1 million out of a total population of 165.1 million, thus constituting 7.95% of the population.
+According to a report published by a local daily newspaper in Bangladesh, the Hindu population in the country has reduced by nearly one million between 2001 and 2011.
+The reduction mainly happened in nine districts: Bhola, Barisal, Jhalokati, Pirojpur, Bagerhat, Narail, Gopalganj, Rajbari, and Manikganj.
+The United States Commission on International Religious Freedom has said that Hindus constitute merely 7% of the population in Bangladesh, as per the latest 2016 figures.
+Hindus in Bangladesh in the late 2000s were almost evenly distributed in all regions, with large concentrations in Gopalganj, Dinajpur, Sylhet, Sunamganj, Mymensingh, Khulna, Jessore, Chittagong, and parts of Chittagong Hill Tracts.
+In the capital city of Dhaka, Hindus are the second-largest religious community after the Muslims, and the largest concentration of Hindus can be found in and around Shankhari Bazaar in the old city.

 In 2013, Amnesty International reported that the rise of more explicitly Islamist political formations in Bangladesh during the 1990s had resulted in many Hindus being intimidated or attacked, and that fairly substantial numbers were leaving the country for India.

 In 1901, Hindus constituted 33% of the population of what is now Bangladesh.
 In 1941, about 28% of the population were Hindus.
 Their proportion declined to 22% in 1951 after the Partition of India in 1947, as Hindus migrated from East Bengal to India.
 Wealthy Hindus who migrated lost their land and assets through the East Bengal Evacuees Act.
 Poor and middle-class Hindus who were left behind were targets of discriminatory new laws.
 At the outbreak of the 1965 India-Pakistan war, the Defense of Pakistan Ordinance, and later the Enemy (Custody and Registration) Order II, labeled Hindus as the "enemy" and expropriated their property.
 The 1974 census of Bangladesh showed that the population of Hindus had fallen to 13.5%.
 Even after independence, the Hindus were branded "Indian stooges" and untrustworthy citizens.

 Since 1971, the Hindu percentage has continued to decline, forming 8.5% of the population as of 2011.
-The fall in the share of total population has been attributed to outward migration, and the fertility rate for Hindus remaining consistently lower than Muslims (2.1 versus 2.3 as of 2014).
+The fall in the share of the total population has been attributed to outward migration, and the fertility rate for Hindus remaining consistently lower than Muslims (2.1 versus 2.3 as of 2014).